 The Bottom Line

 The Git MCP server is a competent but frustratingly incomplete tool.
-The 12 tools it ships are well-implemented — good security, clean API design, sensible defaults, 100% test coverage.
+The 12 tools it ships are well-implemented — clean API design, sensible defaults, 100% test coverage, and now substantially hardened after three CVE patches.
 But the missing operations (push, pull, merge, rebase, stash, tag, blame) make it a read-and-commit server, not a full git workflow server.

-The February 2025 push request (#618) being unmerged after a year tells a story about Anthropic’s design philosophy for reference servers: they’re deliberately minimal, meant to demonstrate the protocol rather than be production-complete.
-If you want production-complete, the cyanheads community server with 28 tools is the better choice.
+The February 2025 push request (#618) being unmerged after 14 months — with a second push PR self-closed the same day it was opened — tells a story about Anthropic’s design philosophy for reference servers: they’re deliberately minimal, meant to demonstrate the protocol rather than be production-complete.
+If you want production-complete, the cyanheads community server with 28 tools or the GitKraken MCP server (now auto-installed with GitLens) are better choices.
 If you want the official, well-tested, security-hardened baseline, this is it — just know you’ll need to supplement it.

 Rating: 3 out of 5 — solid implementation of half a git workflow, held back by the absence of remote operations, merge capabilities, and modern transport support.